Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

      }
      ```
     - Currently, only HTTP servers are supported (STDIO and SSE connections are not supported).
 You can include custom headers in the configuration.
 OAuth 2.0 authentication is also supported.
+    - You can also paste the MCP configuration in the form of a Claude CLI command, such as:
+      ```
+        claude mcp add --transport http stripe https://mcp.stripe.com/
+      ```

   2. If the server requires OAuth authentication, you will be prompted to sign into the service using your web browser.
   3. Enter a name for the MCP connector.
 Once the connector is added, it will be available to use in a new chat.